schienstockd/cecelia/README.md

 ## Installation

-**This package currently only works on Unix systems** We have a Docker version to support other systems if necessary, so do open an issue if that is needed.
+**This package currently only works on Unix systems.** We have a Docker version to support other systems if necessary, so do open an issue if that is needed.